What is the Amazon Search Term Report?

-Informations about the top 3 most clicked products
+Informations about the top 3 most clicked products on Amazon

 For each search term, the three most frequently clicked ASINs are shown for a selected period.
 Furthermore, the click rate and the sales rate of the product are displayed as a percentage.

 Unlike the click-through rate in PPC, the click-through rate in the Amazon search terms report is calculated differently.
 The number of times Amazon customers clicked on a specific product (after searching for a specific term) is divided by the total number of times customers clicked on all products (after searching for that term).
 The value shows how much traffic volume the top 3 clicked ASINs can grab directly after an organic search.
 It is unclear whether the clicks are only organic search results in the SERPs or a total value that also takes into account paid search, such as Sponsored Products.

 Example: If different customers enter the search term "dog leash" followed by 5,000 clicks on different products and your product received 2,000 clicks of them, the click share for your product for the search term "dog leash" is 40%.